Recycling

 - Accepted Recyclables

-- At Your Door recycling pick up for Lombard residents from Waste Management
+- At Your Door recycling pickup for Lombard residents from Waste Management

 - How can I recycle this?
 A guide to recycling in DuPage County